RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Builder

-Constructs complex objects step by step.
+The Builder pattern constructs complex objects step by step, separating construction from representation.
+It's ideal for objects with many optional parameters.

+Pros: Immutable objects, readable code.
+Cons: Requires a separate builder class.
+When to use: For configs or objects like strings with many options.

 ## Example